Table of Contents

 That's when super apps come in.
 They simultaneously tackle customer pain points and demands, such as shuffling between apps or downloading a new application just for a one-off task.

 Customers are willing to pay extra for convenience.
 Aggregating several mini-apps under one ecosystem, super apps operate similarly to a shopping mall, where people can purchase everything they need in one visit, enjoy a range of dining options, and catch a movie.
-The vast array of products available makes shopping centres a powerful magnet that prompts demand and engagement.
+The vast array of products available makes shopping centers a powerful magnet that prompts demand and engagement.

 With a super app by your side, you can persuade your users to stay, invest, and interact.
 It resembles a mall that fits in your pocket.
 That’s the selling point of super apps.